 Abstract

-The IAAF regulations on eligibility criteria to compete as female in female competitions in middle distance track events has barred individuals with DSDs wherein the circulating testosterone levels are more than 5nmol/L. They can compete in female category provided they take anti-testosterone treatment and also comply with the restricted testosterone levels.
+The International Association of Athletics Federation (IAAF) regulations on eligibility criteria to compete as female in female competitions in middle distance track events has barred individuals with differences of sex development (DSD) wherein the circulating testosterone levels are more than 5nmol/L. They can compete in female category provided they take anti-testosterone treatment and also comply with the restricted testosterone levels.
+Caster Semenya, the South African athlete who was asked by IAAF in 2009 to undergo sex verification tests to prove herself as female, and was prevented from competing in world athletics events, till the same IAAF in 2010 cleared her name as eligible to compete in world athletics events.
 Caster Semenya case is in news again along with whether these IAAF regulations released are fair, scientific, discriminative.
 Medical Associations are opposed to administer anti- testosterone drugs in non-pathological conditions.
-This article debates this ethical issue threadbare from all dimensions.
+This article debates all the issues threadbare from all dimensions.

 Is it ethical to administer drugs to a normal individual in a nonpathological situation?

+Caster Semenya, the South African athlete who was asked by IAAF in 2009 to undergo sex verification tests to prove herself as female, and was prevented from competing in world athletics events till the same IAAF in 2010 cleared her name and declared her eligible to compete in world athletics events.
 Caster Semenya case is again in news1 but this time even medical community is entangled with the debate.
 The status of her having DSD (Differences of Sex Development) is the bone of contention.
 The CAS (Court of Arbitration for Sports) upholding the IAAF (International Association of Athletics Federation) regulation1, 2,3 to ask individuals with higher testosterone levels, if they want to compete as females, then they should have testosterone levels below 5 nmol/L; if not then should take treatment to lower the levels of testosterone.
 This brings us to debate of several issues.

 Is it ethical for a medical practitioner to administer anti-testosterone drugs to a normal individual in a nonpathological situation?